benmezger/silent-shreder/README.md

 2. Trap kill signals making killing the process harder
 3. Implement the clock timer
 4. Run it as a UNIX daemon
+5. Figure out a better name for this program